 Keep your kids happy and get a slightly later start.
 Consider skipping a few of the overlooks that we list in the morning, choosing to the visit the ones that look the most interesting.
 Schwabacher Landing is nice because your kids can get out and walk the trails next to the Snake River.

 Once on Jenny Lake Road, the Leigh Lake hike is easy and a very nice hike for all ages.

-Midday, I recommend making the detour to Teton Village.
+Midday, I recommend making the detour to Teton Village (just keep in mind that the Moose Wilson road construction will make the drive longer to get to Teton Village).
 Riding the gondola is a unique thing to do here and even kids will love the spectacular view from Rendezvous Peak.
 You can also hike downhill to the Bridger Gondola and ride this back into the village.